katharinalisalin/demo-bug-template/contribution.md

 ## Before contributing

-Our community is vast and includes many curious people who share workarounds or discuss new features or implementations.
-Therefore, new discussions or issues appear multiple times a day, which means the issue tracker or the discussion board contains a lot of valuable knowledge for both new and experienced users of Material for MkDocs.
-We see our issue tracker and discussion board as a knowledge base where our community and we maintainers share important information for the community.
+Our community is vast and includes many curious people who open new discussions or issues multiple times a day and are filling the issue tracker or the discussion board with a lot of valuable knowledge.
+Therefore, we see our issue tracker and the discussion board as a knowledge base that is an important addition to our documentations and brings value to both new and experienced users of Material for MkDocs.

-It should be easily searchable and a place for our community to share knowledge, solutions, workaround and discuss.
+Before opening a discussion, an issue or commenting

+- Issues: Is this the right issue template for my request?
+- Discussions: Is my request related to this discussion or should I open a new one and link the old one?
+- Blog post: Is my comment directly related to this blog post or should I open a discussion and link the blog post?

 issues and discusion can't be deleted – they will stay in this project _forever_, for _everybody_ to read